neilgee/bootstrap-conditional/readme.txt

 == Usage ==

-Click checkbox option to enable Bootstrap 4 on certain post/pages.
+Click dropdown option to enable Bootstrap versions 3 or 4 on certain post/pages.
-Loads both Bootstrap Javascript and CSS.
+Loads both Javascript and CSS.

-Optionally
+If using the Beaver Theme best usage is to set the theme's customizer setting 'General > Layout > CSS framework' to Minimal Bootstrap 3 or 4, then use the Bootstrap metabox on each post/page needed to run the full framework.

 == Changelog ==

+1.2.0 - 21/02/21
+- Add different Bootstrap versions 3,4 as options

 1.1.0 - 20/02/21
 - Add PopperJS Option